Effective April 15, 2015

-Students majoring in anthropology must complete the following requirements:
+Students majoring in anthropology must complete a minimum of twelve (12) units of course work, including the following requirements:

 - A minimum of one course in each of the 4 subfields (archaeological, biological, cultural, and linguistic anthropology)

-- 2-block courses count as one course, but two units in the major;
+- At least three anthropology courses at the 300-level (in addition to AN315.
+Note: all 300-level courses have prerequisites; 2-block courses count as one course, but two units in the major)

-- AN400 Research in Anthropology does not substitute for 300-level courses.
+- AN400 Research in Anthropology cannot substitute for 300-level courses.

 Major requirements may be satisfied by no more than: